-- A completed application for admission - Official transcripts of all college coursework from every post-secondary institution attended (this includes non-regionally accredited institutions), regardless of credits earned. - A minimum cumulative college grade point average of 2.00 (4.00 scale) for all prior college coursework and evidence of good academic standing at the last higher education institution attended.
+- A completed application for admission - Official transcripts of all college coursework from every post-secondary institution attended (this includes non-regionally accredited institutions), regardless of credits earned. - A minimum cumulative college grade-point average of 2.00 (4.00 scale) for all prior college coursework and evidence of good academic standing at the last higher education institution attended. - An official high school transcript if the college from which credit was earned does not have full regional accreditation

-Transfer applicants who have completed fewer than 15 semester hours (22.5 quarter hours) of college coursework must submit the following to be considered for admission:
+In addition to the requirements above, transfer applicants who have completed fewer than 15 semester hours (22.5 quarter hours) of college coursework must submit the following to be considered for admission: